 This group includes people living with mental illness, people with physical, intellectual and developmental disabilities, people with complex medical needs and frail older people.
 These people can be vulnerable to oral disease; for example, some medications for chronic diseases can cause a dry mouth, which increases the risk of tooth decay (Queensland Health 2008).
 A number of factors make accessing dental care more difficult for this group, including:

-The People with disability in Australia 2020 report presents data sourced from the Australian Bureau of Statistics’ 2018 Survey of Disability, Ageing and Carers (ABS 2019).
-Data from this survey found that people with disability aged under 65 had difficulties accessing health services in the previous 12 months:
+This chapter highlights dental-related findings presented in the People with disability in Australia report, with the data derived from the Australian Bureau of Statistics’ 2018 Survey of Disability, Ageing and Carers (SDAC) (ABS 2019).

 There are many different concepts and measures of disability, making comparisons across different data sources challenging.
 The AIHW promotes measures based on the International Classification of Functioning, Disability and Health (WHO 2001), which underpins the disability categories used here.

 The SDAC is the most detailed and comprehensive source of disability prevalence in Australia.
 To identify disability, the SDAC asks participants if they have at least one of a list of limitations, restrictions or impairments, which has lasted, or is likely to last, for at least 6 months and that restricts everyday activities.